PYTHON

 my_object = MyClass("value1", "value2")

-Classes in Python programming are useful for grouping behavior and data.
+Classes in Python programming help you group behavior and data.
 They provide a structured way to define and organize the properties and behaviors that different objects should have.

 Encapsulation of Data and Methods

 You can use classes to group related data and methods.
 This makes your code easier to manage and helps prevent accidental changes.
-Encapsulation also helps you keep the class implementation details hidden from the outside world.
+For example, encapsulation helps you hide the implementation details of algorithms and limit access to class attributes.

 class Book: